This is your one-stop-shop for everything about building a successful online coaching business.

 - How much time they are required to work with their clients

 Before we untangle this web, let us first get to know why you should consider the online coaching business model.

-Why should you choose an online coaching business model?
+Why should you choose coaching business model?

 Recently, more and more coaches are gravitating towards the online model simply because it expands their target market.
 When you remove the need to meet someone personally (aka face-to-face) it removes the hindrances of finding the right clients.
 Furthermore, it allows you to expand your reach and gain clients across the country and across the globe.

 To elaborate further, when you take a particular area, for example, the city you lived in and get the number of people who can pay your asking price, you’ve got a very small target market.
 Then, consider the driving distance if you are meeting them personally, the number will further decrease.
 This is without even taking the actual number of people who might consider or want a coach.

 What you will get is only a handful of clients, which may not even be enough to keep the business afloat.

 This is a clear illustration of why more coaches are going digital.
 They need to access more target audience.

 The Key Elements of Building an Online Coaching Business

 Now going back to the common struggles that most coaches have when they are starting their online business.